TATHAGAT321/GOODS-TRADING-SYSTEM/README.md

 This project does not features any kind of UI for users as this was my first year project but I will integrate UI features in near future.
-Using seperate header(.h) and Implementationfile(.cpp) for each class of objects based on UML class diagram used during the project Design and structuring.
+Using seperate header(.h) and Implementationfile(.cpp) for each class of objects based on UML class diagram used during the project design and structuring.